Fix Paint by Numbers Problems: 15 Common Mistakes Solved

 Fix now: After drying, lightly smooth with very fine sandpaper, wipe dust with a lint-free cloth, and apply a thin leveling coat.

 Prevent next time: Load less paint, use softer pressure, and work in thin coats.
+Quality brushes make a difference - see our paint-by-numbers brush buying guide for recommendations.

 8) Blocky transitions (no blending)